-The Company leases vehicles with lease terms of between four and five years, primarily being pool vehicles to mobilise its operational staff.
-Agreements can be terminated without notice.
+The Company leases vehicles with lease terms of between six and seven years, primarily being pool vehicles to mobilise its operational staff.
+Agreements cannot be terminated.
 Certain vehicle leases are considered short-term and the Company has elected not to recognise right-of-use assets and lease liabilities for these leases.